Fukki/auto-shit/README.md

 # nextgenShit
-Auto use brooch and rootbeer when main skill or buff pop
+Auto use brooch and rootbeer sync with your main buff or main skill</br>
+make you DPS Brust time better :D</br>
 # Commands
 - shit on   //enable this module
 - shit off  //disable this module